lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-We do this in the main header file "face_detection.hpp" where we will define all the command line arguments using these same steps:
+This is done in the main header file "face_detection.hpp" where all the command line arguments are defined using the following steps:

-#### Create the Argument
+### Create the Argument

 Create the argument using the macro "DEFINE_string".
-Here we see how the “-i \<video filename\>” argument that we will use to specify the input video is defined:
+Here the “-i \<video filename\>” argument that will be used to specify the input video is defined:

 ```cpp
 /// @brief message for images argument